 The formula to calculate fixed asset turnover ratio= Net revenue/Aggregate Fixed assets.

 Aggregate Fixed assets= Fixed assets- total depreciation

-The better the ratio, the better the performance by the company.
-The firm has to take in all the factors before coming to the conclusion as this ratio is very important to the stakeholders of the firm.
+The better the ratio, the better the performance of the company.
+The firm has to take in all the factors before concluding as this ratio is very important to the stakeholders of the firm.

 - A- Yes, they constitute fixed assets

 - Q- Does insurance premiums are considered a fixed asset?

 - A- In the case of insurances done to a fixed asset

 Must read to get information about life insurance premium

 - Q- What comes under property, plant, and equipment?